2020 presidential election ballots cast so far

 PENNSYLVANIA DA FILES CHARGES AGAINST ELECTION JUDGE WHO ALLEGEDLY ALTERED PRIMARY BALLOTS

-Those ballot requests by party, however, may not be an accurate indicator of final election results, according to the Elections Project.
+Those ballot requests by party, however, may not be an accurate indicator of final election results, McDonald's frequently asked questions page on the Elections Project website.

-"Just because registered Democrats are leading Republicans in early voting, that does not mean the Republicans will not make up ground on Election Day," Elections Project founder and University of Florida political science professor Michael McDonald, wrote on the Elections Project website.

-He added that "registered Democrats typically lead Republicans during early voting, and Republicans vote on Election Day, a pattern that persists across many states and elections."
+"Just because registered Democrats are leading Republicans in early voting, that does not mean the Republicans will not make up ground on Election Day," McDonald wrote, adding that "registered Democrats typically lead Republicans during early voting, and Republicans vote on Election Day, a pattern that persists across many states and elections."

 CLICK HERE TO GET THE FOX NEWS APP